AMCAS vs. AACOMAS vs. TMDSAS Med School Application Differences

 6. Optional Essay

 MCAT and GPA score averages vary from year to year, but there are some common trends depending on the type of school and specific institution you’re looking at.
-In general, the necessary MCAT and GPA scores for AMCAS and TMDSAS schools are similar, with some schools in each requiring higher scores depending on how competitive it is to get into that specific institution.
+In general, the MCAT and GPA scores required by AMCAS and TMDSAS schools are similar, with some schools in each requiring higher scores depending on how competitive it is to get into that institution.
 On average, osteopathic (DO) schools require lower MCAT and GPA scores for acceptance.

-The following are score averages of matriculants for overall GPA averages and total MCAT scores.
+The following are the average scores for matriculants on overall GPA and total MCAT scores.
 These numbers only reflect average scores.
-In order to be a competitive applicant, you should set your own goals much higher.
-Learn more: What MCAT Score Should You Aim For?
+To be a competitive applicant, you should set your goals much higher.

 Final Thoughts